Is Resident Evil: Requiem Better In First or Third-Person

 Should You Play RE Requiem In First or Third-Person?

-During a recent Resident Evil showcase, Capcom delved deeper into the differences between Leon and Grace's gameplay.
+That shouldn't come as a surprise as during a Resident Evil showcase before the game's release, Capcom delved deeper into the differences between Leon and Grace's gameplay.
 While Leon is much more action-focused, giving players the power fantasy of turning into a badass in a zombie apocalypse, Grace is more akin to a survival horror experience, with limited combat experience, and even needing ink ribbons to save your progress.
 As such, Capcom showed all Leon footage using the third-person POV view, while Grace's segments were all recorded in first-person.

 As you'd expect, seeing Leon from a third-person perspective is more seamless, as there are plenty of contextual action animations that might not work in first-person or look a little jaded.
 Contrary to Grace, whose gameplay looks much less exhilarating and kinetic.
 With her, it seems to be all about the atmosphere and resource management to add stress for the player, so the first-person mode seems to work best.